 Teaching Assistant Workshop

 The Biology Instructional Office requires completion of a teaching assistant workshop prior to serving as a TA.
-The workshop is given typically on a Friday during the week before classes start each long semester.
+The workshop is given typically on a Friday during the week before classes start each fall and spring semester.

 Crisis Procedures